Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-category-pages.md

 ```

 {% hint style="info" %}
-Based on the provided and indexed fields, we can modify the requested fields included in the response.
-This adjustment, whether expanding or reducing the fields, is guided by the available options listed [here](https://search.nosto.com/v1/graphql?ref=SearchProduct).
+Product fields that can be requested in the `hits` object are documented [here](https://search.nosto.com/v1/graphql?ref=SearchProduct).
+All indexed fields are accessible via the API.
 {% endhint %}

 ### Using category path